Pylons/pyramid/docs/designdefense.rst

 executed.
 Does that make you a little uncomfortable?
 It should, because :ref:`you_dont_own_modulescope`.

+Pyramid uses neither decorator import time ordering nor does it attempt to divine the relative "complexity" of one route to another in order to define a route match ordering.
+In Pyramid, you have to maintain relative route ordering imperatively via the chronology of multiple executions of the :meth:`pyramid.config.Configurator.add_route` method.
+The order in which you repeatedly call ``add_route`` becomes the order of route matching.

-In the meantime, in Pyramid, if you don't want to have to maintain relative route ordering imperatively, you can use :term:`traversal` instead of route matching, which is a completely declarative (and completely predictable) mechanism to map code to URLs.
+If needing to maintain this imperative ordering truly bugs you, you can use :term:`traversal` instead of route matching, which is a completely declarative (and completely predictable) mechanism to map code to URLs.
 While URL dispatch is easier to understand for small non-extensible applications, traversal is a great fit for very large applications and applications that need to be arbitrarily extensible.

 "Stacked Object Proxies" Are Too Clever / Thread Locals Are A Nuisance
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++